 Campion, Albert, born 20 May 1900.
 Name known to be a pseudonym.
 Edcuation privileged.
 Embarked on adventurous career 1929.
 Justice neatly executed, specialist in fairy stories.
 This English show brings to life an enigmatic gentleman detective from Margery Allingham's detective stories set in the 1930s.
 Blinking owlishly behind his tortoise-shell glasses, amateur sleuth Albert Campion (played by Peter Davison) has a less-than-obvious fondness for dangerous adventure.
 He is supported by a clever but shady manservant in the craggy shape of Magersfontein Lugg (Brian Glover), probably the only gentleman's gentleman in fiction who looks and sounds like an old prize fighter.
 Although Margery Allingham wrote twenty-six Campion novels, only eight of her stories were filmed in this series.
 The eight episodes (each usually broadcast in two parts) are still occasionally repeated in the U.K. and elsewhere.

-A light-hearted comedy drama about a series of British Detective Inspectors transferred to the small Caribbean island of Sainte-Marie.
-The DI investigates intriguing murders with the local police team while trying to adapt to the Caribbean way of life.
+When a British Detective Inspector is transferred to the small Caribbean island of Sainte-Marie, he investigates intriguing murders with the local police team—while simultaneously trying to adapt to the Caribbean way of life.

 Dickensian intertwines the realm of fictional characters in Charles Dickens’ novels in half-hour episodes, including Scrooge, Fagin and Miss Havisham, as their lives intertwine in 19th century London.
 The Old Curiosity Shop sits next door to The Three Cripples Pub, while Fagin’s Den is hidden down a murky alley off a bustling Victorian street.

 Based on the stories by G. K. Chesterton, this period drama features Mark Williams as the eponymous crime-solving Roman Catholic priest.